How to track form activity with Facebook Pixel

 Track the activity of your respondents inside your forms by connecting with Facebook Pixel.

 By tracking the activity of respondents in your forms, you can get insight information of their behaviors.
 This helps you to analyze form starts, form completions, interactions and drop-offs.

 Facebook offers you the tools to do this with their Facebook Pixel.
 Follow the instructions in this article if you want to use Facebook Pixel to receive and analyze your form activity.

 In this article we will show the steps you have to take to send Tripetto activity data to Facebook.
 You can also have a look at our global article about how form activity tracking works.

-For help with Facebook Pixel, please have a look at the Facebook Business Help by Facebook.
+For help with Facebook Pixel, please have a look at the Developer Docs by Meta/Facebook.

 Step 1 - Prepare Facebook Pixel

 First step is to get the unique ID of your Facebook Pixel that you will need to connect Tripetto with Facebook.

 First make sure you have created and configured your Facebook Pixel like you want to.
 It's important that your Facebook Pixel is able to access the domain that the Tripetto form is served from.

 In your WordPress site this will be your own domain name in most cases, because your form will run on your own site's domain.